openshift/installer/docs/user/agent/add-nodes.md

 ## Pre-requisites
 1. The `oc` tool must be available in the execution environment (the "user host").
 2. The user host has a valid network connection to the target OpenShift cluster to be expanded.
-3. The user host has a valid pull-secret.

 ## Setup
 1. Download the [node-joiner.sh](./node-joiner.sh) script in a working directory in